 Using a VPN mitigates these risks to a considerable degree.
 Your private data isn’t available for sale to the highest bidder – a trait that’s helping search engines and social networks earn billions in advertising revenue – and neither is it possible for government agencies or hackers to snoop on what you do online.

 And it’s clear netizens are catching on.
-Usage rates for VPNs is surging across the world – with estimates suggesting that 16 percent of US adults use the software to browse the web.
+Usage rates for VPNs are surging across the world – with estimates suggesting that 16 percent of US adults use the software to browse the web.
 Adoption rates are even higher in other parts of the globe: 41 percent of internet users in Indonesia use VPN software, along with 39 percent in Thailand and 36 percent in Turkey.

 Trends indicate that government restrictions on content and access to social media platforms don’t necessarily discourage users from logging on.
 Such people simply turn to VPNs so they can continue to enjoy a holistic experience.
 Troubling revelations from Edward Snowden and Wikileaks have brought the issues of online privacy and security into the mainstream – with users slowly starting to understand that the fundamental freedom of the internet is well and truly under threat.